Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 3. Now you can get your token from input field on the left.

 RMS supports two additional token claims:
 1. "urn:microsoft:azure:mediaservices:maxuses" : "[uses_count]" - this claim allows you to restrict token usage count.
 When using this feature, requests with tokens whose expiry time is more than one hour away from the time the request is received are rejected with an unauthorized response.
+You can read more about this claim here: https://learn.microsoft.com/en-us/previous-versions/media-services/previous/media-services-content-protection-overview#token-replay-prevention.
 2. "urn:microsoft:azure:mediaservices:contentkeyidentifier" : "[streaming_locator_id]" - restrict token to be used only with specified streaming locator.
 If you want to use this claim you also need to add it to appropriate Content Key Policy with empty value.
+You can read more about this claim here :https://learn.microsoft.com/en-us/rest/api/media/operations/contentkeyauthorizationpolicyoption.

+Please check examples on how to use this claims here: https://github.com/Azure-Samples/media-services-v3-dotnet/blob/main/ContentProtection/BasicPlayReady/Program.cs.

 ## NOTES

 1. You can create single Content Key Policy with all required DRM options, in this case Streaming Locator created with this Content Key Policy will be playable on any device.
 But there is restriction related to Streaming Policies: Predefined_MultiDrmStreaming can work with all three DRM technologies, Predefined_MultiDrmCencStreaming can work only with Widevine and PlayReady.
 This mean that you can create one Content Key Policy with all three DRM tech, but depending on Streaming Policy you've selected when creating Streaming Locator, this locator will work on Apple devices or not.
-2.
+Note that if you use same Streaming Locator for all three DRM technologies, you should use DASH path for Widevine and PlayReady and HLS for FairPlay.